 with the boy on my right and the boy on my left.”

 13. Three years ago my husband’s father and brother died in a car accident.
 It was the most traumatic, horrible, sad, helpless thing I’ve ever been through.
-Life got very very hard for awhile.
+Life got very very hard for awhile since we had to deal with the case and hire a personal injury lawyer.
 And I admit that I showed a lot more weakness and selfishness than I care to think about.
 But I do believe ( I know) that Dan and I are closer, stronger and more in love with each other for going through such a difficult time together.
 And, I praise God that I know– beyond the shadow of a doubt –that I will see his father and brother again before our heavenly Father.

 14. When I was little I played on a TBall team.
 On opening day, we had to